A Lot or a Little?

-Parents need to know that this '90s sitcom about a married couple sometimes includes discussion about adult relationship issues like sex or parenting.
+Parents need to know that this '90s sitcom (later revived in 2019) about a married couple sometimes includes discussion about adult relationship issues like sex or parenting.
 But these topics are handled with light humor, and nothing ever gets graphic.
-When Paul and Jamie fight, things can be a little tense, but it never lasts long.
+When Paul (Paul Reiser) and Jamie (Helen Hunt) fight, things can be a little tense, but it never lasts long.
 A supporting character is gay, and occasional episodes include accepting-but-awkward discussion of same-sex relationships.
 One character struggles with psychological issues, including an eating disorder, but these subjects are mostly played for laughs.

 While Mad About You is certainly aimed at adults, parents will find very little to worry about if teens choose to watch (though chances are most younger folks will be bored by the adult shenanigans).
 The Buchmans often model passive-aggressive communication, and Paul plays the childlike half of the couple to Jamie's tsk-tsking grown-up, but otherwise the series' humor is innocuous and charming.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Suggest an Update

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate